 Vice-Minister for Foreign Affairs

 Political dynamics in the international arena have changed radically since the end of the cold war.
 Both developed and developing countries need to establish a new economic and political framework in order to fulfill their roles as leading members of a peaceful world community.

-After the cold war, the international landscape has been extensively marked by an increase in ethnic and religious conflicts, drugs, terrorism, and a proliferation of weapons of mass destruction in addition to natural disasters like tsunami and even man-made disasters like Iraq.
+After the cold war, the international landscape has been extensively marked by an increase in ethnic and religious conflicts, drugs, terrorism, and a proliferation of weapons of mass destruction in addition to natural disasters like tsunami.

 I. THE TIDE OF HISTORY